LuckSiege/PictureSelector/README.md

 # PictureSelector 2.0
-   A Picture Picker For Android Platform, Support From the album to obtain pictures, video, audio & photo, support clipping (single picture or multi-picture clipping), compression, theme custom configuration and other functions, support dynamic access & adapt to Android 5.0+ system of open source picture selection framework。<br>
+   A Picture Picker for android platform, support from the album to obtain pictures, video, audio & photo, support clipping (single picture or multi-picture clipping), compression, theme custom configuration and other functions, support dynamic access & adapt to Android 5.0+ system of open source picture selection framework。<br>

 [中文版🇨🇳](README_CN.md)